Skip to content

 5. 5

-While you wait for your exclusion to process, block gambling apps now with Detachr
+While you wait for your exclusion to process, add phone barriers with Detachr

 Self-exclusion can take days or weeks to go into effect.
-Detachr gives you instant protection by blocking gambling apps, websites, and targeted ads on all your devices.
+Detachr helps you add phone barriers and iMessage accountability while you wait.